dart-archive/www.dartlang.org/src/site/support/faq.markdown

 Both.
 Or either.
 It's really up to you.
 We envision a world where polymer lets you create and use custom elements.
-You should be able to use custom elements in any web app or web app.
+You should be able to use custom elements in any web app.

 ### Q. Do I need to use Dart Editor to use Dart?